MrSaighnal/mrsaighnal.github.io/_posts/2019-04-26-bank-walkthrough.md

 Task Completed
 ~~~

-Our attenction was on
+Our attention was focused on:

 ~~~
 [15:18:06] 301 -  314B  - /balance-transfer  ->  http://bank.htb/balance-transfer/
 ~~~

-in this directory there was an huge list of crypted .acc (account) files.
+In this directory, there was a long list of crypted .acc (account) files.

-They were so similar, so **last** said me to check the size, We found one smaller then the others.
+They were so similar, so **last** asked me to check the size.
+We found one smaller than the others.

 ![found-not-encrypted](https://mrsaighnal.github.io/img/posts/2019-04-26-bank-walkthrough/found-not-encrypted.png "found-not-encrypted")

-One file wasn't crypted and the informations were readable.
+One file was not crypted and the data was readable.

 ~~~
 --ERR ENCRYPT FAILED